dos-group/allocation-assistant/README.md

 ## Running
 1. setup+start freamon (see freamon readme)
 1. create your own config based on `doc/cluster.conf`
-1. `./allocation-assistent --help`
-1. find out the right args for your use case
 1. `./allocation-assistent <your args>`

+To see available arguments run `./allocation-assistent --help`